Social Anxiety Disorder Basics

 Social Anxiety: Risk For Other Disorders

-Adolescents with social anxiety disorder may resort to using alcohol before attending a stressful event, which can give rise to substance problems in the future.
-The condition can also lead to depression if untreated.
-Selective mutism is sometimes cued by social anxiety disorder.
+Adolescents with social anxiety disorder may resort to using alcohol before attending a stressful event, which can give rise to substance abuse problems.
+Social anxiety disorder can also lead to depression if untreated.
+Some children with social anxiety disorder may also have a disorder called selective mutism.